awsdocs/nice-dcv-user-guide/doc_source/client-windows.md

 The client also requires the following additional software:
 + \.NET Framework 4\.6\.2
-+ Microsoft Visual C\+\+ Redistributable for Visual Studio\.
++ Microsoft Visual C\+\+ Redistributable for Visual Studio 2015, 2017, and 2019\.
 For more information and download instructions, see the [ Microsoft Support](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) website\.

 The client must be able to connect to the NICE DCV server\.
 It must also be able to communicate over the required port \(8443 by default\)\.